classiebit/eventmie-pro-docs/resources/docs/3.0/events/repetitive-events.md

 ## Skip Schedule <small class="v">v1.7</small>

-To skip a month from Schedules, leave the particular **Schedule** input blank.
+To skip a month in your schedule, simply leave the specific **Schedule** input blank.

 ---